Nelsonchris1/AWS-Web-Application-Infrastructure-with-Terraform-v1/README.md

 ## 🌟 Project Overview

 This project demonstrates the deployment of a robust, scalable, and secure web application infrastructure on AWS using Terraform.
-It showcases advanced DevOps practices in cloud infrastructure management and highlights the use of auto-scaling mechanisms to optimize application performance and resource utilization.
+It showcases DevOps practices in cloud infrastructure management and highlights the use of auto-scaling mechanisms to optimize application performance, resource utilization and to monitor and analyze usage of the website.

 ## 🏗️ Infrastructure Architecture